-Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of the Registrant, as amended 3.2 Form of Restated Certificate of Incorporation of the Registrant to be effective upon closing of the offering 3.3 Bylaws of the Registrant, as amended 3.4 Form of Restated Bylaws of the Registrant to be effective upon the closing of the offering 4.1 Specimen Stock Certificate evidencing the shares of class A common stock 5.1 Opinion of Wilmer Cutler Pickering Hale and Dorr LLP 10.1 Amended and Restated 2001 Stock Incentive Plan 10.2 2006 Stock Incentive Plan 10.3 2006 Employee Stock Purchase Plan 10.4 Form of Incentive Stock Option Agreement for 2006 Stock Incentive Plan 10.5 Form of Nonstatutory Stock Option Agreement for 2006 Stock Incentive Plan 10.6 Form of Restricted Stock Agreement for 2006 Stock Incentive Plan 10.7 Non-employee Director Compensation Summary 10.8 Employment Agreement, dated June 16, 2006, between the Registrant and Dr. Sachiko Kuno 10.9 Employment Agreement, dated June 16, 2006, between the Registrant and Dr. Ryuji Ueno 10.10 Form of Executive Employment Agreement 10.11 Indemnification Agreement, dated May 26, 2004, between the Registrant and Dr. Sachiko Kuno 10.12 Indemnification Agreement, dated May 26, 2004, between the Registrant and Dr. Ryuji Ueno 10.13 Indemnification Agreement, dated May 26, 2004, between the Registrant and Mr. Michael Jeffries 10.14 Indemnification Agreement, dated May 26, 2004, between the Registrant and Mr. Hidetoshi Mine 10.15 [Intentionally left blank] 10.16 Form of Investor Rights Agreement 10.17 Lease Agreement, dated September 16, 1998, between the Registrant and Plaza West Limited Partnership, successor in interest to Trizechahn Plaza West Limited Partnership, as amended 10.18 Sublease Agreement, dated October 26, 2005, between the Registrant and First Potomac Realty Investment L.P.
-10.19 Amended and Restated Patent Access Agreement, dated June 30, 2006 among the Registrant, Sucampo Pharma Europe Ltd., Sucampo Pharma, Ltd. and Sucampo AG 10.20 Exclusive Manufacturing and Supply Agreement, dated June 23, 2004, between the Registrant and R-Tech Ueno, Ltd., as amended on October 2, 2006 10.21 Collaboration and License Agreement, dated October 29, 2004, between the Registrant and Takeda Pharmaceutical Company Limited 10.22 Agreement, dated October 29, 2004, among the Registrant, Takeda Pharmaceutical Company Limited and Sucampo AG 10.23 Supply Agreement, dated October 29, 2004, among the Registrant, Takeda Pharmaceutical Company Limited and R-Tecl Ueno, Ltd. 10.24 Supply and Purchase Agreement, dated January 25, 2006, among the Registrant, Takeda Pharmaceutical Company Limited and R-Tech Ueno, Ltd.
+Number 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of the Registrant, as amended 3.2 Form of Restated Certificate of Incorporation of the Registrant to be effective upon closing of the offering 3.3 Bylaws of the Registrant, as amended 3.4 Form of Restated Bylaws of the Registrant to be effective upon the closing of the offering 4.1 Specimen Stock Certificate evidencing the shares of class A common stock 3.1 Certificate of Incorporation of the Registrant, as amended 3.2 Form of Restated Certificate of Incorporation of the Registrant to be effective upon closing of the offering 3.3 Bylaws of the Registrant, as amended 3.4 Form of Restated Bylaws of the Registrant to be effective upon the closing of the offering Form of Restated Certificate of Incorporation of the Registrant to be effective upon closing of the offering Bylaws of the Registrant, as amended Form of Restated Bylaws of the Registrant to be effective upon the closing of the offering 3.3 Bylaws of the Registrant, as amended 3.4 Form of Restated Bylaws of the Registrant to be effective upon the closing of the offering 3.4 Form of Restated Bylaws of the Registrant to be effective upon the closing of the offering 4.1 Specimen Stock Certificate evidencing the shares of class A common stock 5.1 Opinion of Wilmer Cutler Pickering Hale and Dorr LLP 10.1 Amended and Restated 2001 Stock Incentive Plan 10.2 2006 Stock Incentive Plan 10.3 2006 Employee Stock Purchase Plan 10.4 Form of Incentive Stock Option Agreement for 2006 Stock Incentive Plan 10.5 Form of Nonstatutory Stock Option Agreement for 2006 Stock Incentive Plan 10.6 Form of Restricted Stock Agreement for 2006 Stock Incentive Plan 10.7 Non-employee Director Compensation Summary 10.8 Employment Agreement, dated June 16, 2006, between the Registrant and Dr. Sachiko Kuno 10.9 Employment Agreement, dated June 16, 2006, between the Registrant and Dr. Ryuji Ueno 10.10 Form of Executive Employment Agreement 10.11 Indemnification Agreement, dated May 26, 2004, between the Registrant and Dr. Sachiko Kuno 10.12 Indemnification Agreement, dated May 26, 2004, between the Registrant and Dr. Ryuji Ueno 10.13 Indemnification Agreement, dated May 26, 2004, between the Registrant and Mr. Michael Jeffries 10.14 Indemnification Agreement, dated May 26, 2004, between the Registrant and Mr. Hidetoshi Mine 10.15 [Intentionally left blank] 10.16 Form of Investor Rights Agreement 10.17 Lease Agreement, dated September 16, 1998, between the Registrant and Plaza West Limited Partnership, successor in interest Trizechahn Plaza West Limited Partnership, as amended) 10.18 Sublease Agreement, dated October 26, 2005, between the Registrant and First Potomac Realty Investment L.P.
+10.19 Amended and Restated Patent Access Agreement, dated June 30, 2006 among the Registrant, Sucampo Pharma Europe Ltd., Su Pharma, Ltd. and Sucampo AG ampo 10.20 Exclusive Manufacturing and Supply Agreement, dated June 23, 2004, between the Registrant and R-Tech Ueno, Ltd., as amen October 2, 2006 ed on 10.21 Collaboration and License Agreement, dated October 29, 2004, between the Registrant and Takeda Pharmaceutical Company L mited 10.22 Agreement, dated October 29, 2004, among the Registrant, Takeda Pharmaceutical Company Limited and Sucampo AG 10.23 Supply Agreement, dated October 29, 2004, among the Registrant, Takeda Pharmaceutical Company Limited and R-Tech Ueno Ltd. 10.24 Supply and Purchase Agreement, dated January 25, 2006, among the Registrant, Takeda Pharmaceutical Company Limited and Ueno, Ltd.